ChauhanRohan-RC/Fourier-Series/README.md

-# RFS: Fourier Series And Transform Machine
+# RFS: Retro Fourier Simulator

-(RC @May 17, 2022)

-#### A software for the simulation and visualization of Fourier Series and Transforms.
-This program is based on the spring analogy of Fourier Transform and demonstrates the origin of _General and Quantum Uncertainty principle_
+A mathematical machine for the simulation and visualization of Fourier Series and Transforms.
+This program is based on the **spring analogy of Fourier Transform** and demonstrates the origin of _**General and Quantum Heisenberg Uncertainty principle**_

 ### Video Demonstrations
 * [RFS Playlist](https://www.youtube.com/playlist?list=PL_oeaRvQxDbR0VYYdoNMh3KZO76d03Psq)